jacobkoziej/cu-ece464/jankins/write-up.md

 To get around this I decided to utilize [MessagePack], a more efficient binary version of JSON.
-I found this beneficial to creating something like a REST API as it required far less overhead to implement, and with a recursive decoder and encoder, made the socket communication seem transparent as Python objects would be rebuilt on the server and client.
+I found this beneficial to creating something like a REST API as it required far less overhead to implement, and with a [recursive decoder and encoder], made the socket communication seem transparent as Python objects would be rebuilt on the server and client.

 Once I had a protocol settled on, I also had to figure out how to best